-Catharsis Factor: Okay, let's be honest here.
-Lucifer's death in "Let the Good Times Roll" is made of this trope, as we finally see him pay for all the trouble he's caused for Sam and Dean, and their feud with him has finally reached an end, after plaguing them for their whole lives.
+Lucifer: Okay, let's be honest here.
+His death in "Let the Good Times Roll" is made of this trope, as we finally see him pay for all the trouble he's caused for Sam and Dean and their feud with him has finally reached an end after plaguing them for their whole lives.

 Ruby.
 Fans hated her from the get-go, but Kripke believed that with enough time and characterization, fans would like her.
 Towards the end of Season 3, it appeared to be working, but the final reaction in light of The Reveal(namely, that Ruby was Evil All Along, complete with gloating) was overwhelmingly negative, and fans were just happy she was finally gone.